mossyegghead01/Community-Bin/python/Api With Flask/README.md

 If what you see is similar with above then congrats, your API is working correctly.
 Feel free to add more and more thing.

+But hey how can I use it?
+Similar to how you use another API.
+Maybe you want to use public domain if you want it to be public instead of using your ip or localhost.

 # References
 [`Flask Docs`](https://flask.palletsprojects.com/)